 A. the Buyer’s name, address and account number,

-B. a return authorisation number and the relevant Sales Invoice number or Instrument of Agreement number under which the goods were originally supplied; and
+B. a return authorisation number and the purchase order number, invoice number or other designated number relevant to the Contract under which the goods were originally supplied; and

 C. reasonable detail regarding the reason for the return of the goods; and

 (b) Other than in situations where the Seller is required to accept a return of goods under the Australian Consumer Law: